Ottumwa Police Department

 Citizens Police Academy

-Back in 1851, the founders of Ottumwa saw the need to establish law and order in their town along the river.
+Back in 1851, the founders of Ottumwa saw the need to establish law and order in their frontier town along the river.
 Since that time, law enforcement has changed and grown with the community.
 See More.